28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 Pioneer Square

 Walk the route around Pioneer Square to spot some of the city’s most stunning historic architecture.
-The 1880s-era Romanesque Revival buildings around the neighborhood are bound to catch your eye.
-Culture lovers can explore its art galleries and boutique stores, while foodies can find a mix of restaurants and food trucks to tickle their taste buds.
+The 1880s-era Romanesque Revival buildings around the neighborhood really caught my eye, especially after exploring the modern downtown.

-To experience the area at its most interesting, book yourself onto an Underground Walking Tour.
+To experience the area at its most interesting, though, I’d recommend booking yourself onto an Underground Walking Tour.
 Originally launched by legendary local preservationist Bill Spiedel, the underground tour traverses the city’s hidden subterranean structures, dating back to before the Great Fire of 1889, telling gripping stories along the way.
-Exploring the nearby Klondike Gold Rush National Historical Park is a similarly intriguing activity for history buffs.

 Chow down in the Chinatown-International District